 Understanding Your Financial Aid Awards

-View my Awards on the MyHarper Portal shows how much financial support you are eligible to receive while enrolled at Harper College during the Fall and/or Spring semesters.
-Summer financial aid is awarded when a student submits the Summer Financial Aid Request Form.
+View My Awards in the Finances tab on the MyHarper Portal shows how much financial support you are eligible to receive while enrolled at Harper College during the Fall and/or Spring semesters.
+Financial aid availability for the Summer term is limited.
 You can view and print your financial aid awards directly from MyHarper.

 Important: Since federal and state funding levels are not finalized or may be adjusted during the year, awards are subject to change.
 Awards could be also reduced if the government does not provide sufficient funding.

 Your financial aid awards may include grants (Pell, FSEOG and MAP), loans, federal work study, scholarships and veterans benefits.

 The Federal Pell Grant is the largest need-based grant program that can be used to pay for educational related expenses such as tuition, fees, books and supplies.
 Grant amounts are based on the student's expected family contribution as determined by the FAFSA.

 - Federal Pell Grant awards range up to $6,895 for 2022-2023.